SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 <br>

+***Technical and Editorial Notes***

-***Notes:** High-quality images (e.g., of animals) were captured using a Canon 600D with 18-55mm + 70-200mm lenses – shot in RAW and subsequently edited in Adobe Lightroom Classic, which was also used for panorama stiches.
-Other pictures and all footage was captured uing an IPhone 13 mini.
-Videos were produced using IMovie.*
+*High-quality images were captured using a Canon 600D with EF-S 18-55mm f/3.5-5.6 IS II and EF 70-200mm f4 L USM lenses – shot in RAW and edited in Adobe Lightroom Classic, which was also used for panorama stiches.
+Other pictures and all footage was captured in 1080p 30FPS HDR (Dolby Vision) using an IPhone 13 mini (except for South Africa footage from 2023 which was shot on an IPhone 8, also in 1080p).
+Short videos were produced using IMovie.*

+*Wikipedia and ChatGPT were also used to fill in some place descriptions and historical context / information.
+Any other errors (let me know if you find any), are mine or due to information relayed by fellow travelers or local guides.*